Tom and Jerry: The Movie: Video games

 A video game based on the movie was released for the Master System on October 1, 1992 and Game Gear on July 14, 1993, followed by a handheld version by Tiger Electronics.
 A second game Tom and Jerry: Frantic Antics was released for Game Boy on October 2, 1993 and Sega Genesis on December 21, 1993 by Hi-Tech Expressions and Altron.

 Home media

 The film was released on VHS and LaserDisc on October 26, 1993 by Family Home Entertainment.
 Warner Bros. acquired the rights to the film from Live Entertainment after acquiring Turner Broadcasting System in 1996.
 Their home video unit Warner Home Video re-released it on VHS under their Warner Bros.
 Family Entertainment label on March 2, 1999.
-The film was also released on DVD on March 26, 2002 in United States and on September 26, 2008 in Germany by Warner Home Video.
+The film was also released on DVD on March 26, 2002 in United States by Warner Home Video.
 Despite receiving a VHS release from First Independent Films, the film is yet to have an official region 2 DVD release in the United Kingdom.
 The film became available on HBO Max in a digitally-remastered widescreen format on July 1, 2020, but was removed in the United States following the streaming service's Max rebrand.

+Cancelled sequel

+In November 1992, it was reported that due to the success the film had achieved in Germany, Austria, and Switzerland, Metro-Goldwyn-Mayer had entered into negotiations about a sequel.
+However, no such film ever came to fruition.